 The poor hunter, still weak from fever and illness, was carried bound to the palace.
 The king, believing the false man's story, would not listen to the poor hunter, but had him chained in a deep, dark dungeon.

 The poor man was now in a pitiable state.

-“Alas!” he said, “the lion spoke but the truth.
-Because of the man that I rescued from my elephant pit I am now in this loathsome dungeon with none to pity me or to deliver me.”
+"Alas!" he said, "the lion spoke the truth.
+Because of the man that I rescued from my elephant pit I am now in this loathsome dungeon with none to pity me or save me."

 The mouse ran off and soon returned with the snake.
 "Now I am glad," said the snake, "to have a chance to show my gratitude.
 Here is a little box of cream.
 Hide it in your chest.
 Today when the king walks in the garden, I will sting him on the heel.
 The cream in that little box alone can save his life.
 I urge you, use it."

 True to his word, the snake bit the king as he walked in the garden.

 "He will die!
 He will die!" wailed all the people.
 "None of our doctors know a cure for the bite of that snake."